 Alan Baxter is a multi award-winning author of supernatural thrillers and urban horror, and an international master of kung fu.
 He runs the Illawarra Kung Fu Academy and writes novels, novellas and short stories full of magic, monsters and, quite often, martial arts.
 He rides a motorcycle and loves his dogs.
 You can find him on Twitter @AlanBaxter, Facebook and Instagram: @warrior_scribe

-Click on any book cover to learn more about it, or click on My Books to learn about all of my published fiction.
+Click on any book cover to learn more about it, or click here for an overview of all my published fiction.

 Scroll down to sign up for my email newsletter and get a free ebook!